Casecommons/with_model/README.md

 end

-describe "with_model can be run within RSpec :all hook" do with_model :BlogPost, scope: "all" do
+describe "with_model can be run within RSpec :all hook" do with_model :BlogPost, scope: :all do
     table do |t|
       t.string :title
     end
   end

   before :all do
-    BlogPost.create # without scope: "all" these will fail end
+    BlogPost.create # without scope: :all these will fail end

   it "has been initialized within before(:all)" do